alrehamy/SemLinker_Evaluation/README.md

 # Datasets
 For SemLinker evaluation, we needed large number of high-volume datasets, where each dataset must meet two requirements: I) useable in personal data management context, ii) consists of relatively large number of attributes.
 Eventually, we limited our choice to 11 heterogeneous but semantically related datasets.
 For each dataset, we provide brief description about its contents; its attributes, few data samples, and what attributes we chosen for modeling (i.e. the partial unified view).
-Backbone, Twitter, Flickr, and Foursquare datasets are captured in realties API streaming, whereas, the rest of the datasets are publicly available online and can be accessed and downloaded using the following URLs:
+Facebook, Twitter, Flickr, and Foursquare datasets are captured through real-time API streaming, whereas, the rest of the datasets are publicly available online and can be accessed and downloaded using the following URLs:

 https://archive.ics.uci.edu/ml/datasets/Heterogeneity+Activity+Recognition